open-policy-agent/opa/docs/content/_index.md

 ### 2. Try `opa eval`

-The simplest way to interact with OPA is via the command-line using the `opa eval` sub-command. `opa eval` is a swiss-army knife that you can use to evaluate arbitrary Rego expressions and policies. `opa eval` supports a large number of options for controlling evaluation.
+The simplest way to interact with OPA is via the command-line using the [`opa eval` sub-command](cli/#opa-eval).
+It is a swiss-army knife that you can use to evaluate arbitrary Rego expressions and policies.
+`opa eval` supports a large number of options for controlling evaluation.
 Commonly used flags include:

 | Flag | Short | Description |
 | --- | --- | --- |